Suppose you launched a new product last month. However, despite the due diligence and high expectations, its performance is far below expectations.

 Businesses need a management information system (MIS) that stores organizes, and analyzes all their business information in one place.
 However, many on-premise MIS solutions can be expensive and time-consuming to maintain.

 Fortunately, by understanding how best to leverage such systems and getting the right partner to support you, you'll be able to capitalize on data to grow your company.
-Read on to learn more about MIS systems and how Veritas migrates data and brings on-premise management information systems to the cloud or hybrid cloud environment.
+Read on to learn more about MIS systems and how Veritas migrates data and brings on-premise MIS to the cloud or hybrid cloud environment.

 What Is a Management Information System?